denised/LogFrequencies/README.md

 # Where I'd like this to go

-There are lots more things one could do if you wanted to be intelligent about parsing log messages--but log message parsing is a large and well-traveled area, and I don't want to repeat that code.
+There are lots more things one could do if you wanted to be intelligent about parsing log messages&mdash;but log message parsing is a large and well-traveled area, and I don't want to repeat that code.

 Ideally, I'd add this functionality to an existing log viewing tool.
 Most log viewers are extensible on the input or parsing side, but I have yet to find one that is extensible on the _analysis_ side.
 If you know of one, let me know.
 Or if there are already log viewers out there that have this built in, even better!